sassoftware/viya4-iac-k8s/docs/CONFIG-VARS.md

     - kubernetes.azure.com/mode=system
 ```

-**NOTE**: The label on the `system` node pool is required if you DO NOT want SAS Software running on your system node(s).
+**NOTE**: The label on the system node pool is required if you DO NOT want SAS software to run on your system node(s).

 #### Taints

-To taint your machines as specific nodes add the following items to your `ansible-vars.yaml` file:
+To taint your machines as specific nodes, add the following items to your ansible-vars.yaml file:

 ```yaml
 node_taints: